1. Who is the real Donna Wichelman behind the books?

 10. Do you read all your reader mail?

 Absolutely.
-I love to hear from my readers and always try to do my best to respond.
+I love to hear from my readers and always try to do my best to respond as soon as possible.

 11. What should I do if I want to write a book?

 If you have had a book in the back of your mind—fiction or nonfiction—and/or you believe God has called you to write a book, don’t let fear or intimidation stop you from making it happen.
-There are a multitude of books, courses, and organizations that can help hone your craft.
+There are a multitude of books, courses, and organizations that can help you hone your craft.
 Take advantage of them.
-Every successful writer I’ve encountered needs to spend time reading books, searching out advice, and attending workshops to help them continue to grow their skills.
-See link For Writers to get a full list of helps.
+Every successful writer I’ve encountered needs to read books in the genre they write and attend workshops and writers’ conferences for ongoing development in their writing skills.

 12. Will you read my manuscript?